vr4vet/vr4vet/README.md

 ## Instalation/Requirements

-1. First you need to download Unity **2021.3.5f1** (this was the latest LTS at the time the project was started )
+1. First you need to download Unity **2021.3.5f1** (this was the latest LTS at the time the project was started ).

+2.Get a copy of VRI framework https://wiki.beardedninjagames.com/  (BNG Folder).

-2. Clone the Develop branch using git clone
+3. Clone the Develop branch using git clone.

-3. Go to ‘Window’ -> ‘Package manage’ and make sure **Open XR Plugin** is installed.
-If  already there ignore this step
+4. Populate "Assets/BNG Framework" with the conetent you downloaded.

+5. After populating the BNG folder you may have to pull again.

 ## Using the Demo Scene